 How to make mini biscotti: To make small biscotti, shape the dough into three or four logs instead of two.
 The smaller dough logs will require less baking time, so begin checking on them after 15 minutes.

-To make chocolate biscotti, you will add unsweetened cocoa powder and chocolate chips to the biscotti dough.
+To make chocolate biscotti, add unsweetened cocoa powder and chocolate chips to the dough.
 You will use 1/4 cup less flour to account for the addition of cocoa powder.
 I like to dip my chocolate biscotti in white or dark chocolate, and sometimes I mix in almonds or walnuts.

-Cranberry orange biscotti cookies on a plate.
+Cranberry orange biscotti arranged on a small plate.

-4.94 from 82 ratings
+4.94 from 87 ratings

 Servings: 20 biscotti